carbon-language/carbon-lang/clang/docs/UsersManual.rst

       includes all of the checks listed below other than ``unsigned-integer-overflow``.

+      ``-fsanitize=undefined-trap``: This includes all sanitizers
+      included by ``-fsanitize=undefined``, except those that require runtime support.
+This group of sanitizers are generally used in conjunction with the ``-fsanitize-undefined-trap-on-error``
+      flag, which causes traps to be emitted, rather than calls to runtime libraries.
+This includes all of the checks listed below other than ``unsigned-integer-overflow`` and ``vptr``.

    The following more fine-grained checks are also available:

    -  ``-fsanitize=alignment``: Use of a misaligned pointer or creation